storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-register-an-ip-asset.md

 >
 > We have filled in the addresses from the Story contracts for you.
 However you can also find the addresses for them here: [Deployed Smart Contracts](doc:deployed-smart-contracts)

+> You can view the `SimpleNFT` contract we're using to test [here](https://github.com/storyprotocol/story-protocol-boilerplate/blob/main/src/mocks/SimpleNFT.sol).

 ```sol test/0_IPARegistrar.sol
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.26;